libp2p/docs/content/guides/getting-started/browser-to-browser.md

 While **js-libp2p in Node.js** supports:

 1. WebRTC: this one is rather confusing because [unlike](https://github.com/libp2p/js-libp2p/tree/main/packages/transport-webrtc#webrtc-vs-webrtc-direct) [WebRTC direct](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md), it requires an additional circuit relay peer to forward SDP messages between the browser and the Node.js bootstrapper, making it infeasible for the Node.js peer to be the bootstrapper.
 WebRTC-direct solves this problem, however, at the time of writing it isn't supported by js-libp2p (See [tracking issue](https://github.com/libp2p/js-libp2p/issues/2581)).
-2. WebSockets: as mentioned above, requires a CA-signed TLS certificate and a domain.
+2. WebSocket: as mentioned above, requires a CA-signed TLS certificate and a domain.
 3. TCP: not available in browsers.

 Therefore, until WebRTC-Direct or WebTransport support is added to js-libp2p in Node.js, it's much easier to use go-libp2p.